 In modern sales offices, the lines between inside and outside sales are blurring.
 Field sales reps spend more time behind their computers and less on the road.

 It’s safe to assume that in the near future, sales reps will need to be well-versed in both inside and outside sales techniques.

 The Inside Sales Process

-For example, you may offer an affordable subscription service.
-The process will likely start and finish without ever meeting your client in person.
-On the other hand, you might have a more expensive or complicated product, where a demo or presentation would be necessary in closing the sale.
+For example, you may offer an affordable subscription service in your inside sales.
+The process will likely start and finish without your client and your sales team ever meeting in person.
+On the other hand, you might have a more expensive or complicated product, where a demo or presentation by sales reps would be necessary for closing the sale.

 If your prospect was attained and nurtured via email, phone or website, they’ll stay an inside sale regardless of an in-person presentation or demo.
 If they were attained in the field, they’re an outside sale.